-When creating a video for a fundraising campaign or for admissions, it’s our job as filmmakers to tap into the soul of an institution, to excavate the true differentiators and then highlight them.
-Each school has a personality, with different traits and eccentricities, the question is how to imbue the marketing materials, in our case video, with those qualities, so they’re distinguishable in a clear and compelling way.
+When creating an inspiring brand video for a fundraising campaign or for admissions, it’s our job as filmmakers to tap into the soul of an institution, to excavate the factors that are true differentiators and then highlight them.
+Each school has a personality, with different traits and eccentricities, the question is how to imbue the marketing materials, in our case video, with those qualities so they are distinguishable in a clear and compelling way.
 So they’re telling the real story.

 Agnes Scott College is an all-women’s college that punches above its weight.
 The quality of education and intellectual rigor attracts (and graduates) exceptional women who tend to be determined free-thinkers.

-During the pre-production process for Agnes Scott’s campaign film, we discovered a piece of archival footage that illustrates the character of the the school and its students.
+During the video pre-production process for Agnes Scott’s brand film, we discovered a piece of archival footage that illustrates the character of the school and its students.
 In the 1950s, the televised GE College Bowl pitted the women of Agnes Scott against a College Bowl goliath, Princeton University.

-Here’s a clip of the final campaign video:
+Here’s a clip of the final campaign recruiting video:

 By connecting the school’s history to the present, visually creating a throughline, viewers absorb the fact that the character and determination remains unchanged.
 The key message is this: the Agnes Scott student is unique…formidable…exceptional.